jsison2021/Tail-Together/README.md

 ### 2. Screen Archetypes

-* Login
-* Register - User signs up or logs into their account
+* Login/Register - User signs up or logs into their account
    * When a user is not logged in, they are prompted to login or sign up for the application.
 * Upcoming Event Screen - Upcoming events
    * All events that are upcoming that a user can join to start messaging about the event